 During implementation, PDFs from your prior system may be imported into SameGoal, giving staff access to historic documents authored in your previous system even after converting to SameGoal.

-Imported PDFs will not bootstrap program participation, deadlines, or reports.
-In order to bootstrap your SameGoal environment in year one, use the Data Loader tool in addition to the PDF Import tool.
+Importing PDFs does not modify program participation, deadlines or reports.
+In order to load key program data for each student during implementation, use the Data Loader tool in addition to the PDF Import tool.

 In order to import PDFs into SameGoal, you must first extract the PDFs from your prior system.
 For most special programs vendors, you’ll need to submit a request to let the vendor know you are planning to transition from their system and request your data be made available as PDFs.
 Many vendors provide this service at no cost or for a marginal fee.